BREAKING

 have come to think of the Borderline as a person with no epidermis

-or skin; in a metaphorical sense, they lack a container.
+or skin; metaphorically, they lack a container.
+Perhaps this is

-Perhaps this is why they're so raw and hypersensitive to--well,
+why they're so raw and hypersensitive to--well, just about

-just about everything.
-It's impossible to make a comment to someone
+impossible to make a simple comment to someone with BPD, without

 this gets pretty tedious, even in friendships!
 These folks were

-sideways manner, that fully intended to diminish, harm and undermine
+wounding, sideways manner that fully intended to diminish, harm

 A